telicent-oss/smart-caches-core/docs/data-security/index.md

 in adopting the new Plugin API.

-Therefore we propose that this is the first application we shall transition to the new API as this will allow us to tease out any as yet considered coupling issues/API alignments before we apply the new API to the rest of our applications.
+Therefore we propose that this is the first application we shall transition to the new API as this will allow us to tease out any as yet unconsidered coupling issues/API alignments before we apply the new API to the rest of our applications.

 ### API Stability

-As this new API will be central to enforcement of security throughout the platform, for both Telicent, customer and 3rd party applications it is essential that is a solid and stable API.
+As this new API will be central to enforcement of data security throughout the platform, for both Telicent, customer and 3rd party applications it is essential that is a solid and stable API.
 Therefore once we have worked through the initial application transitions and made any necessary changes in the API that those require, we then propose to adopt strict semantic versioning for the API moving forwards.

 ### Label Storage